-Potential applicants may email heidi.de-wet@dpag.ox.ac.uk and/or sally.vine@dpag.ox.ac.uk to discuss any aspect of EDI in DPAG.
+Potential applicants may email heidi.de-wet@dpag.ox.ac.uk and/or sally.vine@dpag.ox.ac.uk to discuss any

 The Medical Sciences Division

 The Medical Sciences Division is an internationally recognized centre of excellence for biomedical and clinical research and teaching.
 We are the largest academic division in the University of Oxford.